-Your Guide To Gum Disease
+Your Guide to Gum Disease – Mount Pleasant, SC

 The most common disease in the United States is not what you may think.
 Heart disease, stroke, or cancer come to mind, but actually, gum disease is the single most prevalent disease in America today.
 In fact, it affects more people than heart disease, stroke, Alzheimer's, and cancer combined.
 About 80% of the population has some form of gum disease, also known as periodontal disease, periodontitis (advanced), and gingivitis (mild).